alfajrimutawadhi/DSS-SAWmethod/README.md

     ```
     pip install prettytable
     ```
-- run python file in your terminal
+- run main.py in your terminal